-Currently, a maximum of eleven Monitors are used in OBD2 systems.
+Currently, fifteen Monitors are supported by OBD2 systems.
 Additional monitors may be added as a result of Government regulations as the OBD2 system grows and matures.
-Not all vehicles support all eleven Monitors.
+Not all vehicles support all fifteen Monitors.
+Additionally, some Monitors are supported by "spark ignition" vehicles only, while others are supported by "compression ignition" vehicles only.